Is Staten Island Safe?

 That’s a joke, of course.
 There are many more advantages to living in Staten Island beyond having somewhere to put your trash.
 One of those advantages is that Staten Island is probably the safest of all the five boroughs that make up the legendary New York City.

 Borough?
 What?
-And there’s five of them?
+And there are five of them?
 What’s going on?
 Read ahead to find out what the heck the five boroughs are and answer the question: Is Staten Island safe?

 FUN FACT!
 Manhattan is the other island.
 No man is an island, but Manhattan is.
 Manhattan is the stereotypical image of New York City that most have in their head from movies and television.